 Above all, using and relying on a CSP that provides resilient and fault-tolerant infrastructure and services does not mean that the financial institution has abdicated responsibility around resilience.
-Regardless of what CSP an organization is using, it is the responsibility of the organization to manage its own space within the cloud.
+Regardless of what CSP an organisation is using, it is the responsibility of the organisation to manage its own space within the cloud.
 This is a key component of the shared responsibility model.
-The cloud provider will maintain the contracted digital space, but the organization must deploy and ensure diligence of use within the space.
+The cloud provider will maintain the contracted digital space, but the organisation must deploy and ensure diligence of use within the space.
 This starts with proper architecture within the cloud.
 Systems in the cloud that are not architected properly will not enjoy the benefit of the CSP’s resilience advantages and could be perceived by regulators as a red flag

 Keep in mind that in the eyes of the regulators, any issue that arises ultimately is the responsibility of the financial institution.
-That risk ups the ante on financial institutions’ third party risk management programs and the need to provide evidence of management of third party risks.
+That risk ups the ante on financial institutions’ third party risk management programmes and the need to provide evidence of management of third party risks.

 Focusing on the Three Lines of Defense

 The three lines of defense model — management/ business line, risk and compliance oversight, and internal audit — is an accepted framework in financial services and other industries.
-This model is used to provide a standardized and comprehensive risk management process.
+This model is used to provide a standardised and comprehensive risk management process.
 It defines responsibilities for management, risk oversight and independent assurance.

 Consider how the following breakdown is applicable to CSPs: